 Lily burst into laughter.
 "Definitely not," she chuckled.
 "But the looks on your faces were totally worth that."

 James grinned and put his arm around his girl, kissing her on the cheek.
 "That's my girl."

 Riley and Sirius settled into their private dungeon room that they knew no one would bother stumbling across.
 It was far out of the way of everything else and hadn't been used for probably over a hundred years.
-It was cold and extremely stuffy, but it was a place they could be by themselves and not worry about being found, especially since Sirius had swiped the Map before meeting Riley.
+It was cold and extremely stuffy, but it was a place they could be by themselves and not worry about being found, especially since Sirius had swiped the Map before meeting up with Riley.